mankycat/mRax-api-client/README.md

 ## Confusion Matrix

 When providing ground truth labels and class labels, the client will:
+1. Parse AI responses to determine Normal/Abnormal classification
+   - Uses OpenAI API if --openai-api-key provided
+   - Falls back to keyword matching otherwise
-1. Generate a confusion matrix
+2. Generate a confusion matrix
-2. Save it as `confusion_matrix.png`
+3. Save it as `confusion_matrix.png`
-3. Return the matrix data in JSON format
+4. Return the matrix data in JSON format

 Example output:
 ```json